 What is a Granita?

-Granitas are a semi frozen Italian dessert from Italy.
-They are a super easy dessert with very little preparation time.
+Granita is a semi frozen Italian dessert from Italy.
+It’s a very simple dessert that takes very little preparation time.
 I make this one in a shallow pan and freeze it for a few hours.

 People often compare this to a sorbet – except that a sorbet is passed through an ice-cream maker to produce the texture.
 A granita has a wonderful texture that lingers on the palette as it’s enjoyed.